Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Consistent Stochastic Utilities

 This justifies the passage to the limit on the inequality (\ref{fehd}).
 Hence, it follows that

-Which proves {\bf (OC)}. \\ Let , now, focus on the the case where the convex set $\GX$ is homogeneous.
-In this case stability property of $\GX$ by a positive multiplication implies that for any $\eps >-1$, the wealth $(1+\eps )X^*(s,\eta)$ still admissible and hence, by the same argument as above, we deduce for $-1<\eps<0$ respectively $\eps >0$, the following inequalities
+Which proves {\bf (OC)}. \\ Let, now, focus on the case where the convex set $\GX$ is homogeneous.
+In this case the stability property of $\GX$ by positive multiplication implies that for any $\eps >-1$, the process $(1+\eps )X^*(\tau,\eta)\in \GX(\tau,(1+\eps )\eta)$ still permitted and hence, by the same argument as above, we deduce for $-1<\eps<0$ respectively $\eps >0$, the following inequalities